 The quick form of the game drives the purists insane.
 Everything evolves, and as I have written in the past — all sports adapt to the realities of our work lives and schedules.
 There is a reason why basketball is so popular across the world.
 And much as I appreciate the test cricket, my life can accommodate the T20 games much better.
 Sure it lacks the finesse and nuances of the long game, but it has its rhythms and quirks.

 A few weeks ago, my friend Nitin and I got into a discussion about two Indian spinners (think of them as curveball pitchers in baseball terms) —Kuldeep Yadav and Yuzvendra Chahal.
 These are two names that are quite familiar to cricket fans around the world.
 Together, they are nicknamed — KulCha.
 I thought this nickname was pretty stupid.
-I mean, Kulcha is an Indian flatbread , and there is nothing flat about these two bowlers.
+I mean, Kulcha is an Indian flatbread, and there is nothing flat about these two bowlers.
+(Or is it a reflection of how flat they have been as strike bowlers in recent times?)

 They have gone from being a chaku to being a kulcha! 😂